 History

-St. John the Baptist’s church was erected at the end of the 13th or the beginning of the 14th century, with a construction workshop from the monastery in Kláštor pod Znievom, and the first reconstructions were carried out around 1430.
+Church of St. John the Baptist was erected at the end of the 13th or at the beginning of the 14th century, with the participation of the building workshop of the Premonstratensian community from Kláštor pod Znievom.
+Its first reconstructions were carried out around 1430.
 In the 17th century, the tower was renovated and transformed.
+Later, only temporary renovation works were carried out at the church, without major transformations.
+Among others, in the 19th century, the roof truss was renewed.

 Architecture